aws-samples/cfn101-workshop/workshop/content/intermediate/operations/understanding-changesets/_index.md

 ### Overview

 When you update an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) stack, you update one or more resources in that stack to a desired new state.
-Due to factors that include resource dependencies, [update behaviors of stack resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html), or user error, there could be a disparity between the desired state and the actual new state of the resources.
+Due to factors that include resource dependencies, [update behaviors of stack resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html), or user error, there could be differences between the desired state and the actual, new state of a given resource.

 You choose to update your stacks either [directly](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-direct.html), or with [change sets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html): the latter gives you a preview of proposed changes before you apply them, and helps prevent unexpected resource configurations or replacements.

-You can create change sets either by modifying an input parameter value or editing the template.
-Moreover, you can create multiple change sets for the same stack before executing one that best suits your requirements.
+You can create change sets by either modifying template parameter values, or by providing an updated template where you described your changes.
+You can also choose to create multiple change sets for the same stack, before executing the change set that best suits your requirements.

 ### Topics Covered